NILFS: Compatibility

-It is also supported by partition-editing application like GParted.
+It is also supported by partition-editing applications like GParted.

 A separate, BSD licensed implementation, currently with read-only support, is included in NetBSD.

 Relative performance

 In the January 2015 presentation SD cards and file systems for embedded systems at Linux.conf.au, it was stated:

 License

-The NILFS2 file system utilities are made available under the GNU Public License version 2, with the exception of the lib/nilfs libraries and their header files, which are made available under the GNU Lesser General Public License Version 2.1.
+The NILFS2 file system utilities are made available under the GNU General Public License version 2, with the exception of the lib/nilfs libraries and their header files, which are made available under the GNU Lesser General Public License Version 2.1.

 Developers

 The Japanese primary authors and major contributors to the nilfs-utils who worked or are working at labs of NTT Corporation are: